-Directed Research for Second Semester: Interns who wish to assist the program for an additional semester may register for a Directed Research project related to VA benefits practice
+Directed Research for Second Semester: Interns who wish to assist the program for an additional semester may register for a Directed Research project related to VA benefits practice.

-Once enrolled in the Veterans Law Clinic, students may not withdraw from the course without specific written authorization from a Program Director.
+Once enrolled in the Veterans Law Clinic, students may not withdraw from the course without specific written authorization from the Program Director.

-CLINICAL EXTERNSHIP PROGRAM - Spring 2014, Registration
+CLINICAL PUBIC INTEREST EXTERNSHIP PROGRAM - Spring 2015, Registration

-The Public Interest Clinical Externship is generally a full-year clinical legal field placement experience in which students may earn up to a total of eight (8) academic credits.
+The Clinical Public Interest Externship is generally a full-year clinical legal field placement experience in which students may earn up to a total of eight (8) academic credits.
 The course is graded pass/fail.
 Students are required to attend mandatory seminar classes on Monday evenings from 4:00 - 6:00 p.m. and participate in activities on the Clinical Externship Program (CEP) TWEN course.